Beef Stroganoff

 2 tsp cornflour

-1. Preheat oven to 180°C. Cut blade steaks across the grain into 1.5cm wide strips.
-Season with salt and pepper, add a little oil to the beef strips and mix well.
+1. Preheat oven to 180°C. Season the beef with salt and pepper.
+Add a little oil to the beef strips, mix well.

-2. Heat a wok or fry pan and ensure it is hot.
-Stir-fry the beef in 2 or 3 batches, remove each batch and place in a casserole dish.
-Add a little oil to pan, add the onion, garlic and mushrooms and cook for 2 minutes or until the mushrooms soften.
-Add the tomato paste and stock and stir until the mixture boils.
+2. Heat a wok or frypan, ensure it is hot.
+Stir-fry the beef in 3 batches, remove each batch and place in a casserole dish.
+Add a little oil to pan, add onion, garlic and mushrooms and cook for 2 minutes or until onions softens.
+Add the tomato paste and stock, stir until the mixture boils.
 Pour over the beef in the casserole dish and stir to combine.

-3. Cover the casserole dish, place in the oven and cook for 30-40 minutes or until the beef is tender.
+3. Cover the casserole dish, place in oven, cook for 30 - 40 minutes or until beef is tender.
 In the last 10 minutes of cooking time, stir in the combined sour cream, mustard and cornflour.
-Serve with pasta or noodles and sprinkle with chopped dill leaves.
+Serve with pasta or egg noodles and sprinkle with chopped dill or chives.